CarolDoudouCao/Archaeo_Bodyform_China/README.md

 Special thanks to **Dr. Enrico Crema** for his guidance and support in developing the spatial and statistical modelling presented in this chapter.

-This research explores tempo-spatial trends in limb length and body proportions across 71 archaeological groups in China from the Early Neolithic to the Late Iron Age.

 ## 📂 Repository Structure

 ```text